DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Constants

-Follow the Constants section in Apples Introduction to Coding Guidelines for Cocoa when naming constants.
+Follow the Constants section in Apple's Introduction to Coding Guidelines for Cocoa when naming constants.
 Specifically:

 Constants should begin with the three-letter project prefix.
-Do not begin constants with the letter k in Objective-C code (thats a C thing).
-Do not use all uppercase letters (thats for creating preprocessor constants).
+Do not begin constants with the letter "k" in Objective-C code (that's a C thing).
+Do not use all uppercase letters (that's for creating preprocessor constants).

 Do not use `#define` to create constants.